 You’ve probably heard of Whole30 by now, right?
 If you’re thinking of taking the plunge and prepping yourself for 30 days of a pretty intense elimination diet (hey, we ain’t gonna sugarcoat it), it’s best to be girded with all the knowledge you can get.
-For starters, what can you actually eat?
-Here, everything you can and can’t eat while doing Whole30.
+For starters, what can you actually eat on the Whole30 diet?
+Here, everything you can and can’t munch on for the next 30 days.
 You’ve got this.

 Yeah, this diet is pretty restrictive, but the good news is, you can actually eat most of the nutritious foods you already love.
 The goal is real food over processed stuff.

 1. Vegetables and Fruits